Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Methodology

-Furthermore, we perform the mass modelling on individual RCs, that we have referred to as Case-1.
-We find that there are 28 perturbed RCs that we could not model, i.e., we mass-model 228 individual RCs.
-After the mass modelling of these RCs, we visually inspected each MCMC output (posteriors) and found that the 92 objects have hit the prior boundaries, either for DM parameters or for baryons (in particular $M_{\mathrm{D}}$).
-This tells us that the fitting of these 92 objects is prior-driven, so we have discarded them from the analysis.
-Thus, we end up analysing only 136 individual RCs.
-To verify Case-1, in which we discard substantial amount of RC-fits, we also mass-modelled the co-added RCs, which we have referred to as Case-2.
-In Case-2, we use up all the 228 RCs, making 16 co-added RCs (see Section~\ref{sec:CRCs}), which are mass modelled using the aforementioned prescription.
+While performing our mass modeling on individual RCs (i.e., Case-1), we visually (qualitatively) inspected the individual RCs and each of their individual fittings.
+We found that there are 28 perturbed RCs that we could not model, that is, we mass-modeled 228 individual RCs.\footnote{These 28 RCs have already been identified and reported in our previous work \citep[][see Appendix Fig. D1]{GS21b}.
+These kinds of perturbed RCs generally arise due to atmospheric turbulence while an observation or due to a disturbed morphology and the potential of a galaxy itself.
+However, we do not see these systems in merging state (inspected using HST imaging); therefore these are likely bad observations.} After the mass modeling of these RCs, we visually inspected each MCMC output (posteriors) and found that the 92 objects have hit the prior boundaries, either for DM parameters or for baryons (in particular $M_{\mathrm{D}}$).
+This tells us that the fitting of these 92 objects is prior-driven, so we discarded them from the individual analysis.
+Thus, we ended up analysing only 136 individual RCs.
+It is important to note, however, that in case 2, we used up all of the 228 RCs, making 16 coadded RCs (see Section~\ref{sec:CRCs}), which were mass modeled using the aforementioned prescription.

-\section{Results \& Analysis}
+\section{Results \& analysis}

-As described in Section~\ref{sec:models} \& \ref{sec:technique}, by inputting the individual RCs (Case-1) and the co-added RCs (Case-2), we constrain the parameter space $\vec{\theta}$ and disentangle the various components of each RC.
-With this information, we have estimated the quantities $R_{\mathrm{vir}}$, $M_{\mathrm{vir}}$, $c_{vir}$, and $\fdm$.
-In the following section, we discuss these results.
+As described in Section~\ref{sec:models} \& \ref{sec:technique}, by inputting the individual RCs (case 1) and the coadded RCs (case 2), we constrained the parameter space $\vec{\theta}$ and disentangled the various components of each RC.
+With this information, we estimated the quantities $R_{\mathrm{vir}}$, $M_{\mathrm{vir}}$, $c_{vir}$, and $\fdm$.
+In the following section, we present these results.